themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Our index controller is where we’ll handle two things: validating our user’s email address and when valid, add the user to our beta list.
 To handle validation, we’re making use of the `themeteorchef:jquery-validation` package that’s included in the source for this recipe (not mentioned above).

-To get started, we first need to prevent the submission of our signup form so we can instead defer submission to our validation  (if this is confusing, hang tight, you’ll see how it works shortly).
+To get started, we first need to prevent the submission of our signup form so we can instead defer submission to our validation.
+(If this is confusing, hang tight.
+You’ll see how it works shortly.)
 On our template’s `events()` method:

 <p class="block-header">/client/controllers/public/index.coffee</p>